stavgafny/wheel_picker/README.md

 void main() => runApp(const MyApp());
 ```

-> **Note:** This works for this short example but don't forget to dispose controllers you initialize youself.
+> **Note:** This works for this short example but don't forget to manually dispose controllers you initialize youself.

 ### Advanced (Right Gif)